| Mass Times Saturday at 4:00 p.m. Sunday at 7:30, 9:00, and 11:00 a.m. Monday-Friday at 8:15 a.m. |

 Family Faith Formation

-St. Mary Catholic Faith Community made the switch from traditional classroom, child-only catechesis to the Family Formation model in the summer of 2023.
-Read on to learn more about this model and how we implement it at St. Mary.
+St. Mary Catholic Faith Community uses the Family Formation model of catechesis for children aged 3 through 5th grade.
+Read on to learn more about this model of formation and how we implement it at St. Mary.

 Family Model of Catechesis

-The family model of catechesis shifts the right to, and the responsibility of, teaching the Faith from the staff and catechists of the local parish to parents, with the unwavering support of their parish.
-The Catechism of the Catholic Church, paragraph 2223, tells us that parents have the first responsibility for the education of their children.
-At St. Mary we believe and affirm that parents have both the responsibility and the right to be the first and most important catechists of their own children.
+The family model of catechesis gives back the right to, and responsibility of, teaching the Faith to parents, with the unwavering support of their parish community, ministers, and catechists.
+At St. Mary we affirm that parents have both the responsibility and the right to be the first and most important catechists of their own children.

 How it Works

-Families gather at the parish for catechesis twice per month (see the 2024-2025 calendar for dates).
-Our families share a meal, because Jesus shows us that eating together forms a community.
-They participate in a faith-centered learning activity together (this could be a game, arts and crafts, or taking part in a drama).
-Then, trained catechists offer age level breakout sessions using our chosen curriculum, the Pflaum Gospel Weeklies.
+Families gather at the parish for parish sessions twice per month to share a meal, because Jesus shows us that eating together forms a community.
+They participate in a faith-centered learning activity together that is tied to the liturgical times and seasons of our Catholic faith.
+Then, our catechists offer age level breakout sessions using our chosen curriculum, the Pflaum Gospel Weeklies.
 The four breakout levels are Preschool, Kinder and 1st Grade, 2nd and 3rd Grade, and 4th and 5th Grade.

-While the breakouts are in session, parents and guardians participate in a talk or a lesson given by a member of our staff or a guest speaker.
-These talks may focus on Catholic parenting, the liturgical year, or common misunderstandings and questions about the Faith.
-These adult formation sessions are open to any high school or adult member of the parish who finds the upcoming topic of interest.
+While child breakouts are meeting, parents and guardians participate in a Bible study or a talk given by a member of our staff or a guest speaker.
+These talks may focus on Catholic parenting, the liturgical year, or common questions about the Faith.
+Adult formation sessions begin at 11am on Sundays and 6:15pm on Mondays, and are open to any teen or adult member of the parish who finds the upcoming topic of interest.

 At-Home

-Perhaps the most important component of Family Catechesis is what the families learn together, at home, at their own pace.
-Our chosen curriculum, the Pflaum Gospel Weeklies, provides a lesson for each Sunday of the liturgical cycle.
-Families will complete at least one of these lessons each month, on weeks when we do not meet at the parish.
-Parents are provided a teaching guide and library of online resources through Pflaum.
+Perhaps the most important component of Family Catechesis is how families learn together.
+Our chosen curriculum provides a lesson for each Sunday of the year.
+Families will complete at least one of these lessons each month, on a week when we do not meet at the parish.
+Parents are provided a teaching guide and library of online resources through Pflaum, as well as receiving a workshop on our curriculum and how to use it at the beginning of the year.

 Family catechesis teaches children and parents together, empowers and emboldens adults to know and love their own faith, and supports parents in passing the Faith on to their children.